 We are committed to creating a cleaner energy future that builds upon our responsibility to provide the safe, reliable and economic energy that improves our customers' lives.
 The Board oversees management's execution of our sustainability objectives and receives quarterly updates from management regarding sustainability matters.
-Under the oversight of the Board, we published our 2021 Corporate Sustainability Report in the third quarter of 2022.
-In addition to announcing significant advancements in our decarbonization journey, the Report announced a goal for our natural gas distribution system to achieve net zero emissions by 2035 and shared our progress towards our goal to reduce electric utility emission intensity 40 percent by 2030 and 70 percent by 2040.
-Also in the third quarter of 2022, we issued updated Edison Electric Institute and American Gas Association ESG disclosures, Natural Gas Sustainability Initiative (NGSI) disclosures, Sustainability Accounting Standards Board (SASB) disclosures, and new disclosures under the Task Force on Climate Related Financial Disclosure Index.
+Under the oversight of the Board, we published our 2022 Corporate Sustainability Report in the third quarter of 2023.
+In addition to announcing progress toward our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, we provided key strategic updates to our plans to achieve net zero emissions by 2035 for our natural gas distribution system.
+Also in the third quarter of 2023, we issued updated Edison Electric Institute and American Gas Association ESG disclosures, Natural Gas Sustainability Initiative (NGSI) disclosures, Sustainability Accounting Standards Board (SASB) disclosures, and Task Force on Climate Related Financial Disclosure Index disclosures.